Nolan Jones Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to allow 143 home runs (1.1 per game), the 10th-fewest in the league.
+- The Orioles surrender the ninth-fewest home runs in baseball (143 total, 1.1 per game).

-- His last time out was on Sunday against the Oakland Athletics, when the righty threw six scoreless innings while allowing two hits.
+- His last time out was on Wednesday, Aug.
+16 against the San Diego Padres, when the righty went three innings, surrendering seven earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.